Starry-AXQG/Context-Menu-Icons/README.md

 # 🚀 Announcement:

-If you are using Firefox v140 or Zen v1.14, please use the v1.5 branch.
-This branch has fixed the known issues.
+If you are using Firefox v140 or Zen v1.14, please use the CMI v1.5.Otherwise, please use v1.4.1

 Now, it also supports usage on Firefox.（since mod v1.2.1)